Overview of Rendering in Maya

 Render window with an object will appear on your screen.

-Step 13: Now we will change the render settings according to our requirements.
-For that click on Display Render Settings icon appearing in rendering window.
+Step 13: Now, we will change the render settings according to our requirements.
+For that, click on the Display Render Settings icon appearing in the rendering window.

 Step 14: A rendering pop up window will appear on the screen to change the rendering settings.